mattx86/routeros-chr-cloud-config/README.md

 # routeros-chr-cloud-config
-Cloud Configs for downloading and installing MikroTik RouterOS CHR
+Cloud Configs for installing MikroTik RouterOS CHR

 ## How to use
 1. Choose the cloud config `.yml` file that best suits you.